osx-provisioner/profile-generator/README.md

 #### ii.
 Connecting Your New Repository

 Connect your new remote repository and push:
-- Checkout the `master` branch: `git checkout master`
+- Checkout the `main` branch: `git checkout main`
 - Add the new remote origin: `git remote add origin git@github.com:\<your_github_handle\>/\<your_project_slug\>.git`
-- Push to the new remote origin: `git push -u origin master`
+- Push to the new remote origin: `git push -u origin main`

 ### 3. Configuring Your Workflow